sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

 ## Neovim integration

-I wanted to invoke `dict` using `⌘K` passing in the word under the cursor as the trigger and show the output in a popup window.
+I wanted to invoke `dict` using `K` passing in the word under the cursor as the trigger and show the output in a popup window.
 Other than the plain vim configuration this required some text manipulation so I put all that in `~/.vim/plugin/dictionary.lua`: